andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 If you want to stay up to date with news from Android and software development in general, please follow me on <a href="https://twitter.com/andreasschrade" target="_blank">Twitter</a>a or sign up for my newsletter!

+**Source**

+I published a very <a href="https://github.com/andreasschrade/blog-articles/tree/master/workmanager">basic example on Github</a> that makes use of enqueueing and observing a job.

 <h2 id="appendix-a"> Appendix A</h2>

 Background work can be categorized into two dimensions: